 Watford also suggested going outside to get some fresh air and focus on what it’s possible for you to change.

-“If you’re in a situation that stressful or anxiety-provoking, change it.
+“If you’re in a situation that is stressful or anxiety-provoking, change it.
 Change the environment, change how you respond,” Watford said.

 Like many things with the 2024 election, it’s important to realize what’s out of your control and what is.
-Both doctors suggested taking breaks from screens like phones, computers or televisions and instead focusing on what’s in front of you here and now.
+Both doctors suggested taking breaks from screens like phones, computers or televisions, and instead focusing on what’s in front of you here and now.

 [SIGN UP: WSB-TV Daily Headlines Newsletter]